Freischütz: Georg Schmid

-According to Otto von Graben zum Stein's Unterredung Von dem Reiche der Geister (1731), court records from a town in Bohemia in 1710 tell the story of Georg Schmid.
+According to Otto von Graben zum Stein's Unterredung von dem Reiche der Geister (1731), court records from a town in Bohemia in 1710 tell the story of Georg Schmid.
 Schmid, a young clerk who enjoyed target shooting, asked a hunter for advice.
 The hunter convinced Schmid to join him in casting bullets on the night of St. Abdon's day, sixty of which would always hit their target, but three, indistinguishable from the rest, would always miss.
 On the evening of St. Abdon's day, they went to a crossroads; the hunter drew a circle with strange characters around the edge using his Weide-Messer, and told Schmid to remove his clothes and deny God and the Trinity.
 They began to cast the bullets at eleven o'clock, and had to complete the task by midnight, or their souls would belong to the devil.
 During this time, many phantoms tried to distract them, but when their task was complete, a rider on a black horse appeared and demanded the bullets.
 The hunter refused, so the rider threw something onto the fire, which caused a stench that made them lose consciousness.
 When the hunter recovered, he took the bullets, went to the nearest village and told them Schmid was at the crossroads, then left for the Salzburg mountains.
 Schmid was found and carried to the nearest town, where he was interrogated.
 He made a full confession, and was sentenced to death by sword, then burning, but as he was only about eighteen years old this was commuted to six years' imprisonment with hard labour.

 Apel's Freischütz

-The Freischütz tale became widely circulated in 1810 when Johann August Apel included it as the first tale in the first volume of the Gespensterbuch.
-Friedrich Laun, co-author of the Gespensterbuch, owned a copy of Unterredung Von dem Reiche der Geister (1731), and Johann Georg Theodor Grässe theorised that he brought the story of Georg Schmid to the attention of Apel.
+The Freischütz tale became widely circulated in 1810 when Johann August Apel included "The Fatal Marksman" as the first tale in the first volume of the Gespensterbuch.
+Friedrich Laun, co-author of the Gespensterbuch, owned a copy of Unterredung von dem Reiche der Geister (1731), and Johann Georg Theodor Grässe theorised that he brought the story of Georg Schmid to the attention of Apel.

 In Apel's version of the story, a forester, Bertram, is the last male descendant of the hunter Kuno.
 He wants his daughter, Käthchen, to marry a hunter and continue his line.
 Käthchen loves a clerk called Wilhelm, who convinces Bertram of his skill as a huntsman; the couple get engaged and Wilhelm prepares for his test to become a forester.
 However, from the day of their engagement, Wilhelm is cursed, and begins to miss almost every shot.
 Wilhelm meets an old soldier with a wooden leg, who gives him a handful of magic bullets that always hit, but when the bullets run out, Wilhelm cannot find the old soldier to get more.
 After hearing Bertram tell the story of Georg Schmid, Wilhelm casts his own magic bullets on the night before the test, sixty of which will always hit, and three that belong to the devil.
 Wilhelm passes the test flawlessly, except for the final shot, which hits Käthchen, killing her, and driving Wilhelm insane.